ciuccislab/pyDRTtools/README.md

 Python 3, Numpy, Pandas, Scipy, Matplotlib, PyQt5, and CVXPY

+You can run:

+`pip install -r requirements.txt`

+from the root directory of this project.

 Detailed installation instructions are available in the DRT toolbox user's guide (also included with the standard distribution).

 # **How to cite this work?**